Connecting pins allows sending data from one node to another node. While pins that are not connected can be directly edited.

 These pin types do not represent any kind of data flow, instead, designate specific relationships between modules.

-They are located at the bottom of modules:
+They are located at the bottom of the modules:

 Reset and Use Default